 Relax Each Night

-Also remember that at night it is common to clench your jaw unconsciously, therefore it is very important to take a few minutes to relax this part of the body well before bedtime.
-You should try to sleep with your jaw completely relaxed and your mouth slightly open, just like babies sleep.
+Also, remember that at night it’s common to clench down on your jaw unconsciously.
+Therefore, it’s very important to take a few minutes to relax this part of the body well before bedtime.
+You should try to sleep with your jaw completely relaxed and your mouth slightly open, just like babies do when they sleep.